Arqit/nle-agents/README.md

 # Using a DQN and Monte-Carlo Tree Search To Play NetHack
 This repository contains 2 reinforcement learning implementations to play the game of NetHack.
 Nethack is popular single-player, terminal-based, rogue-like game that is procedurally  generated, stochastic, and challenging.
-The NetHack Learning Environment (NLE) is a reinforcement learning environment based on NetHack and OpenAI's *Gym* framework and was designed to pose a challenge to the current state-of-the-art algorithms.Due to its unique procedurally-generated nature, this testbed environment encourages advancements in various aspects such as exploration,  planning  and  skill  acquisitionamongst many others.
+The NetHack Learning Environment (NLE) is a reinforcement-learning environment based on NetHack and OpenAI's *Gym* framework and was designed to pose a challenge to the current state-of-the-art algorithms.
+Due to its unique procedurally-generated nature, this testbed environment encourages advancements in various aspects such as exploration,  planning  and  skill  acquisition amongst many others.
 We present 2 RL algorithms in this repo, namely, a Deep Q-learning Network and a Monte-Carlo Tree Search (MCTS) algorithm.
 From these 2 approaches, the MCTS approach consistently achieves superior results (and is therefore the recommended implementation) as opposed to the DQN-based approach.
 <p align="center">
   <img src="https://nethackwiki.com/mediawiki/images/b/b4/UnNetHack.png" width="600" height = "300">
 </p>